richss/mapp/README.md

 It serves to map flight data for unmanned and manned aircraft

-Additionally it allows the user to manipulate distance delimiters that will show when and where flights were within certain distances of each other
+Additionally it allows the user manipulate parameters that will show where encounters between aircraft occur

+additionally metrics relating to the flights are displayed